martinstarkov/ecs/README.md

 ### Entity Lifecycle and Manager Refresh

 When you create an entity, you can add components to it, but the entity won't be considered "alive" by the manager until you call **`manager.Refresh()`**.
 This means the entity won't show up in entity iteration functions like `manager.Entities()` or `manager.EntitiesWith<T>()`.
-This behavior prevents iterator invalidation if entities are created or destroyed while looping through them—such as when destroying entities with an expired lifetime component.
+This behavior prevents iterator invalidation if entities are created or destroyed while looping through them, such as when destroying entities with an expired lifetime component.

 ### Example